anadon/sfs-settings/README.rst

 macOS Keychain, and GNOME Keyring, is supported by this module.
 However, not all backends are supported out of the box, particularly for cloud deployments.
 If you need support for additional backends, more can be found at `the keyring pypi page <https://pypi.org/project/keyring/>`.
-For examples on how to use these additionaal backends, please review the `backend configuration guide <https://sfs-settings.readthedocs.io/en/latest/guides/deployment.html>`_.
+For examples on how to use these additional backends, please review the `backend configuration guide <https://sfs-settings.readthedocs.io/en/latest/guides/deployment.html>`_.

 `.env` support